-Premarket: 6 things to know before the bell
+Earnings deluge; Apple of my eye; Twitter in focus

 6. Coming this week:

-Tuesday - Apple (AAPL, Tech30), GM (GM), Fiat-Chrysler (FCAU) and Chipotle (CMG) earnings Wednesday - Southwest Airline (LUV), Nintendo, Airbus, Boeing, Coca-Cola (KO) earnings Thursday - Apple's Mac reveal; Alphabet, Samsung, Amazon (AMZN, Tech30), Twitter (TWTR, Tech30), Ford (F), UPS (UPS), ConocoPhillips (COP) earnings Friday - MasterCard (MA) and Anheuser-Busch (BUD) earnings, third-quarter U.S. GDP
+Tuesday - Apple (AAPL), GM (GM), Fiat-Chrysler (FCAU) and Chipotle (CMG) earnings Wednesday - Southwest Airline (LUV), Nintendo, Airbus, Boeing, Coca-Cola (KO) earnings Thursday - Apple's Mac reveal; Alphabet, Samsung, Amazon (AMZN), Twitter (TWTR), Ford (F), UPS (UPS), ConocoPhillips (COP) earnings Friday - MasterCard (MA) and Anheuser-Busch (BUD) earnings, third-quarter U.S. GDP